ATI RN

 Correct Answer: D

 Rationale: The correct answer is D: Teach the client to develop a plan for daily structured activities.
-This intervention addresses the symptoms of psychomotor retardation, hypersomnia, and amotivation commonly seen in major depressive disorder.
-Structured activities can help the client regain a sense of routine, purpose, and accomplishment, which can counteract the symptoms and improve functioning.
-Encouraging exercise (
+This intervention is most effective because it addresses the symptoms presented by the client - psychomotor retardation, hypersomnia, and amotivation.
+Structured activities can help regulate the client's daily routine, combat inertia, and provide a sense of purpose and accomplishment.
+By setting specific tasks and goals, the client can gradually increase their level of activity and engagement, which can improve mood and motivation.
+Encouraging exercise (choice

-A) may be beneficial, but developing a structured plan for daily activities is more directly targeted at addressing the specific symptoms presented.
-Developing a list of pleasurable activities (
+A) may be beneficial, but developing a structured plan encompasses a broader approach to address all symptoms.
+Creating a list of pleasurable activities (choice

 Question 2 of 5